Waqrapukara, the other Cusco Wonder

 Fortress, sanctuary, astronomical observatory?

-This enigmatic fortress is built on top of Waqrapukara Mountain.
+This enigmatic fortress is built atop Waqrapukara Mountain.
 It offers a landscape of mountain ranges lost on the horizon and gigantic rock formations that give the Apurimac River valley depth.
 We will travel the ecological floors of Quechua, Suni, and Puna, observing their characteristic flora and fauna.

-When arriving, the first thing is astonished.
+When arriving, the first thing that astonishes is.
 The landscape surrounding Waqrapukara is breathtaking; its beauty is one of the most spectacular in the Andean world.
 The altiplano páramo is interrupted by the edges of an immense canyon.
 Explosive bursts of wind ascended the abysses, forming inconsistent figures at the heights of the gully.
 The Inca architects tried to dominate the landscape without transforming its spectacularity.

-The curves in the carved stone terraces hold the Waqra (horn), which resembles a double-crowned crown or those waris caps, but only two ends.
-In the middle is a natural cave with Inca intervention and a small window that gives to the abyss, allowing a magnificent vision of the night sky, populated with constellations, planets, and stars of enormous value in the Inca cosmovisión.
+The curves in the carved stone terraces hold the Waqra (horn), which resembles a double-crowned crown or a waris cap, but only at its two ends.
+In the middle is a natural cave with Inca intervention and a small window that opens onto the abyss, offering a magnificent view of the night sky, populated with constellations, planets, and stars of enormous value in the Inca cosmovisión.

-This enigmatic fortress is located 4,300 meters above sea level, at the top of a colossal ravine covered with forests that crown the abysses that overlook the canyon of the Apurimac River.
-The archaeological monument surrounds impressive platforms, squares, and a forest of stones resembling thrones, with mythological giants contemplating the mountainous landscape.
+This enigmatic fortress is located 4,300 meters above sea level, at the top of a colossal ravine, covered in forests, that crowns the abysses overlooking the canyon of the Apurimac River.
+The archaeological monument encompasses impressive platforms, squares, and a forest of stones resembling thrones, where mythological giants contemplate the mountainous landscape.

 “I was surprised to find three-jamb niches,” says Miguel Cornejo.
 “I’ve only seen them in Pachacamac and Maukallaqta.”
 He adds that in the four sectors identified by Miguel Colque, “there is evidence that defines Waqrapukara as a sanctuary with political and religious power.”